seungwonlee003/JavaLSM/README.md

 # JavaLSM: An LSM Tree Based Key-Value Storage in Java

 ## Introduction
-JavaLSM is an LSM tree based storage engine writting in Java.
+JavaLSM is an LSM tree based storage engine written in Java.
 It offers a simple key-value interface and is designed to be used as an embedded storage engine.

 ## Features
 1. Simple key-value interface: put(key, value), get(key), delete(key).